 Our analysts work with you to respond accordingly to the urgency of your issue.

-Call urgencies range from a simple explanation of software settings to critical situations in which work is stopped or data integrity is compromised.
+Call urgency can range from a simple explanation of software settings to critical situations in which work is stopped or data integrity is compromised.
 Some calls may warrant further research and followup, in which case our support analyst will place your call in his/her in-progress work list.
-At every step of the way, we work with you to until a resolution or agreement can be reached.
+At every step of the way, we work with you until we reach a resolution or agreement.

-Depending on your Sage Service plan, you may check the status or update, or even create a new support ticket online:
+Depending on your Sage service plan, you may check the status or update, or even create a new support ticket online: